The Comparison of Persian Shallot and Garlic Hydroalcoholic Extracts on Albumin Glycation

 Abstract

-Background: Hyperglycemia in diabetes leads to body protein glycation, altering its structure and function and causing later complications.
-Therefore, inhibition of the protein glycation reaction or breaking this linkage is crucial for reducing diabetes complications.
+Background: Hyperglycemia in diabetes leads to body protein glycation, consequently altering their structure and function and causing later complications.
+So, inhibition of protein glycation reaction or breaking this linkage for reducing or improving diabetes complications seems so necessary.

-Objectives: This study aimed to compare the impact of hydroalcoholic extracts of Persian shallot and garlic on the level of in vitro albumin glycation.
+Objectives: In the current study the effect of Persian Shallot and garlic hydroalcholic extracts on the amount of in vitro albumin glycation was compared.

-Conclusion: The present study provides evidence that both Persian shallot and garlic possess the ability to inhibit albumin glycation and break the linkage between albumin and glucose.
+Conclusion: The current findings demonstrate that Persian shallot and garlic similarly prevent albumin glycation and also break the linkage between albumin and glucose.

 Keywords